jopo86/onyx/README.md

 ## Features (Natively Supported)
 - Creating/Customizing Windows
 - Input Handling (Gamepad coming 1.1)
-- Renderer
+- Can Render:
-  - 2D and 3D user-defined shapes
+  - Hardcoded meshes
   - Loaded models (OBJ format)
   - Lighting (Ambient & Directional)
-  - Text, User Interface
+  - GUI and Text
   - Colors and/or Textures
 - Camera (movement in 2D or 3D world)
 - Transforms (position, rotation, scale) for Renderables and the Camera